VinayDattarao/VinayDattarao/README.md

 </div>

-  <b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+  <b>Note:</b> Programming languages which were mentioned above are only a metric of the languages my public code consists of and doesn't reflect experience or skill level.

 <details>